African-American names: History

 During the period of chattel slavery in the United States, enslaved Black people remained legally nameless from the time of their capture until American slavers purchased them.
-A separate Black American naming culture was imposed by early White slavers who renamed their slaves with Biblical, classical Greek and Roman, and mythological names that both showed off the slave owner's erudition and were not commonly used for Whites.
-Examples from pre-1808 slave roles include Chloe, Ceaser (stet), Homer, Philbe, Polidore, Scipio, and Venus.
+A separate Black American naming culture was imposed by early White slavers who renamed their slaves with biblical, classical Greek and Roman, and mythological names that both showed off the slave owner's erudition and were not commonly used for Whites.
+Examples from pre-1808 slave roles include Chloe, Ceaser [sic], Homer, Philbe, Polidore, Scipio, and Venus.

 The Book of Negroes, originally published in New York in 1783, shows that the most common Black names in Colonial America, among both free and enslaved people, included these classical choices along with place-names such as London, Dublin, and Boston.
 Nicknames were commonly used as proper names, given to more than a third of Black females at the time.
 These nickname-names included Sukey, Sally, Betsy, Jenny, Sam, Jack, Jim, and Billy.

-Economic historians Lisa D. Cook, John Parman and Trevon Logan have found that distinctive African-American naming practices happened as early as in the Antebellum period (mid-1800s).
+Economic historians Lisa D. Cook, John Parman and Trevon Logan have found that distinctive African-American naming practices happened as early as in the Antebellum South (mid-1800s).
 However, those early names are no longer used.

-Paustian has argued that black names display the same themes and patterns as those in West Africa.
+Paustian has argued that Black names display the same themes and patterns as those in West Africa.
 With the rise of the 1960s civil rights movement and the wider counterculture of the 1960s, there was a dramatic rise in African-American names of various origins.

-In 2004, Fryer et al. examined the rapid change in naming practices in the early 1970s, with the rapid adoption of distinctively black names, especially in low-income, racially isolated neighborhoods.
-They favor an explanatory model that attributes a change in black perceptions of their identity to the black power movement.
+In 2004, Fryer and Levitt examined the rapid change in naming practices in the early 1970s, with the rapid adoption of distinctively black names, especially in low-income, racially isolated neighborhoods.
+They favored an explanatory model that attributes a change in Black perceptions of their identity to the Black power movement.

 The most common and typical names among enslaved women in America included Bet, Mary, Jane, Hanna, Betty, Sarah, Phillis, Nan, Peg, and Sary.
 Private names were Abah, Bilah, Comba, Dibb, Juba, Kauchee, Mima, and Sena.
-Those enslaved in French Louisiana received names differing from English colonies in America: Francois, Jean, Pierre, and Leon for men; and Manon, Delphine, Marie Louise, Celeste, and Eugenie for women.
+Those enslaved in French Louisiana received names differing from English colonies in America: François, Jean, and Pierre for men; and Manon, Delphine, Marie Louise, Celeste, and Eugenie for women.
 Spanish colonies in America had Spanish names as Francisco, Pedro, and Antonio for enslaved men; and for enslaved women, the names were Maria, Isabella, and Juana.

 Influences and conventions

-Lieberson and Mikelson of Harvard University analyzed black names, finding that the recent innovative naming practices follow American linguistic conventions even if they are independent of organizations or institutions.
+Lieberson and Mikelson of Harvard University analyzed Black names, finding that the recent innovative naming practices follow American linguistic conventions even if they are independent of organizations or institutions.
 Given names used by African-American people are often invented or creatively-spelled variants of more traditional names.
 Some names are created using syllables; for example, the prefixes La- or De- and the suffixes -ique or -isha.
 Also, punctuation marks such as apostrophes and dashes are sometimes used, though infrequent.